 The Company capitalizes costs incurred to implement cloud computing arrangements that are service contracts within Prepaid expenses and other and Deferred Income Taxes and Other Assets in the Company's Condensed Consolidated Balance Sheets.
 Implementation costs associated with cloud computing arrangements are capitalized when incurred during the application development phase.
 The Company amortizes the costs over the expected term of the hosting arrangement using the straight-line method to the same income statement line as the associated cloud operating expenses.
-The total balance of capitalized costs associated with these arrangements as of March 31, 2023 is \$15.4 million which primarily relates to the implementation of the Company's new enterprise resource planning system ("ERP").
-Once the implementation of the new ERP is complete and ready for its intended use, the capitalized costs are expected to be amortized over the term of the hosting arrangement which is expected to be five years.
+The total balance of capitalized costs associated with these arrangements as of June 30, 2023 is \$26.6 million which primarily relates to the implementation of the Company's new enterprise resource planning system ("ERP").
+These capitalized costs are included in Deferred Income Taxes and Other Assets.
+Once the implementation of the new ERP is complete and ready for its intended use, the capitalized costs are expected to be amortized over the term of the hosting arrangement.